hismailbulut/Neoray/README.md

 ### contributing
 All types of contributing as welcomed.
-If you want to be a part of this project you can open issue when you find something not working, or help development by solving issues and implementing some features what you want, and also you can buy me a coffee.
+If you want to be a part of this project you can open issue when you find something not working, or help development by solving issues and implementing some features what you want.
 ___
 ### development
 The source code is well documented enough.
 I try to make everything